sengtech/content/Microsoft Entra/SSE/Microsoft SSE Private Access PoC.md

 - Kerberos SSO to AD resources?
 - Conditional Access policies
 - ⚠️ Existing conflicting DirectAccess (DA) or legacy VPN configurations.
 In particular NRPT-table entries.
+- ⚠️ **SCCM Boundary groups** - Defined by network location.
+Clients on the intranet evaluate their current network location and then use that information to identify boundary groups to which they belong.
+Possible solutions - Define every single IP address to a single or handful of boundary groups.

 ## Prerequisites